Seek Returns logo

 Min

-ACHR vs. GE: A comparison of their P/B Ratio against the Aerospace & Defense industry benchmark.
+ACHR vs. GE: A comparison of their Price-to-Book Ratio (MRQ) against their respective Aerospace & Defense and Industrial Conglomerates industry benchmarks.

 Valuation at a Glance